-• In addition, costs and benefits, and remaining costs and benefits must be computed and displayed at a 7% discount rate for consistent evaluation according to Executive Order 12893, "Principles for Federal Infrastructure Investment".
-This E.O. requires that benefits, costs, and benefit-cost ratios for new infrastructure investments of all Federal agencies be evaluated at a discount rate of 7% to facilitate comparison and decision making.
-The total benefit/cost ratios BCR and remaining benefit / remaining cost ratios (RBRCRs) for all continuing and new construction projects, each based on a 7% discount rate, will be input into the CW-IFD database.
-RBRCRs are required when updating Justification Sheets.
+• In addition, costs and benefits, and remaining costs and benefits must be computed and displayed at a 7% discount rate for consistent evaluation consistent with OMB Circular A-94, "GUIDELINES AND DISCOUNT RATES FOR BENEFIT-COST ANALYSIS OF FEDERAL PROGRAMS".
+This Circular requires that benefits, costs, and benefit-cost ratios for new infrastructure investments of all Federal agencies be evaluated at a discount rate of 7% to facilitate comparison and decision making.
+The total benefit/cost ratios (BCR) and remaining benefit / remaining cost ratios (RBRCRs) for all continuing and new construction projects, each based on a 7% discount rate, will be input into the CW-IFD database.
+RBRCRs are required when updating Justification Sheets for projects funded in the C account.
 Specifics on computing RBRCRs are included in Appendix D Sub-Appendix D-4.

 (3) Verification of BCR Updates.
-According to implementing guidance contained in the EIG report cited above, District Commanders are required to provide CECW-ID a signed "Verification of Compliance with Engineer Regulation (ER) 1105-2-100 for BCR Updates" as shown in ILLUSTRATION 5A with their BY budget submission.
+Consistent with implementing guidance contained in the EIG report cited above, District Commanders are required to provide CECW-ID a signed "Verification of Compliance with Engineer Regulation (ER) 1105-2-100 for BCR Updates" as shown in Figure 5A with their BY budget submission.
 As part of their Quality Assurance Program, MSCs are required to ensure that this illustration is signed by all District Commanders and submitted to HQ.
-See TABLE 2 for submission dates.